RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 the specific CPU model definitions without executing the build system and the shell `sed` magic.

-This cause both issue to read the definition and slow execution time for definitions that are a static mapping from the exact CPU model.
+This causes both issue to read the definition and slow execution time for definitions that are a static mapping from the exact CPU model.

 With the way of defining boards and CPU, some informations should be defined